-During fiscal year 2001, investments were limited to STAR Ohio, federal agency securities, certificates of deposits, Small Business Association loans, and Sandusky County bonds.
+During fiscal year 2002, investments were limited to STAR Ohio, federal agency securities, certificates of deposits, Small Business Association loans, Sandusky County bonds and repurchase agreements.
 Except for nonparticipating investment contracts, investments are reported at fair value which is based on quoted market prices.
 Nonparticipating investment contracts such as repurchase agreements and certificates of deposit are reported at cost.